-- And, while you may or may not need it, some policies cover the use of donor egg and/or sperm.
+- Some policies also cover the use of donor egg and/or sperm, should you need it.

 - Some policies may cover some, but not all, of your fertility treatment.
 For instance, a policy may only cover a consultation and tests like a hysterosalpinogram (HSG), vaginal ultrasound, saline sonogram, and hormone bloodwork.
 Additionally, those may cover a sperm analysis as well.
-(Wondering what to expect with a semen analysis?
-Check it out here.)
+(Here's what to expect from a semen analysis!)